YannickBaudraz/TPI-Carfleet-Frontend/README.md

 Run `yarn install`.

+## Push in a production server

+Once you have access to your server, do this tasks in this order :

+1. Install the prerequisites
+1. Run yarn install.
+1. Run yarn build.
+1. Move manually the dist folder your server.

 ## Build

 Run `yarn build` to build the project to production.
 The build artifacts will be stored in the `dist/` directory.